-Turn UPnP On.
-UPnP can be enabled or disabled for automatic device configuration.
-The default setting for UPnP is disabled.
-If this check box is not selected, the router does not allow any device to automatically control the resources, such as port forwarding (mapping) of the router.
+By default, this check box is selected.
+UPnP for automatic device configuration can be enabled or disabled.
+If the Turn UPnP On check box is cleared, the router does not allow any device to automatically control the resources, such as port forwarding (mapping), of the router.